WOLVS/fNIRS-Motion-Detection-YOLO/README.md

 - /tf_yolov3_motion_deploy/tf_yolov3_voc_pic_V1.py: The testing Python script
 --------------------------------------------------------------------

-Instructions to build project (you don't need to build the project for testing):
+Instructions to build project on PYNQ-Z2:

-Step 1: Download and boot "xilinx/vitis-ai:1.2.82" Docker.
-Step 2: Run "conda activate vitis-ai-tensorflow" to enter the TensorFlow environment.
-Step 3: Run "source 1_tf_quantize.sh" and "source 2_vai_compile.sh".
-Step 4: Exit this docker and download & boot "xilinx/vitis-ai:runtime-1.0.0-cpu" docker and run "source 3_lib_compiler_runtime.sh".
-After these steps, you should get ".so" dll file for DPU.

-Instructions to test project:

-Step 1: Download and burn the image file to SD card (https://drive.google.com/file/d/1ej6aDmI9ExDejRdJkBol5ps9nm_U_NV6/view?usp=drive_link), then boot the AXU3EG board.
+Step 1: Download and burn the image file to SD card (https://drive.google.com/file/d/1YQ_bBGqo_Cpm5JArbu0bOplzQ293TBn9/view), launch and initialize the PYNQ-Z2 board.
-Step 2: Extract and install DNNDK with "install.sh" in the vitis-ai_v1.2_dnndk Archive (on board).
+Step 2: Drag the YOLO_V3 file to the work space in MobaXterm and enter the work file(on board).
-Step 3: Copy and paste all files in tf_yolov3_motion_deploy to the working folder (on board).
+Step 3: Run 'Make' commmand to use the Malefile document to build a yolo_image executable program (on board).
-Step 4: Run 'python3 tf_yolov3_voc_pic_V1.py'.
-The demo should now be running.
+Step 4: Run 'yolo_image' program and select the specific image.
+The YOLO detection will be started.

 --------------------------------------------------------------------